vmendis/Node-JS-MySQL/CustomerApp/README.md

 For testing purposes I am using GitHub CodeSpace and installed MySQL in the CodeSpace

     sudo apt update
     sudo apt install mysql-server
     sudo service mysql start
     service mysql status
-              // Occasionaly this might stay not started.
-But MySQL is running

 **NOTE: Each time the codespace is re-started mysql must be started**